Four Major Differences in Restaurant Forecasting Systems

 3. Ease of Use

 In addition, systems that are integrated with production modules may accommodate information as granular as hold times, thaw times, and shelf life of products.
-The result is just-in-time production that reduces waste to an absolute minimum, while still meeting expected demand.
+The result is just-in-time production that reduces waste to an absolute minimum and still meets expected demand.